11/24/10

 Single Image #4: "Cyprus & Ruin Fragment, Turkish Landscape" 19x25" double-page illumination

-As we traveled through Turkey in our speedy bus (which seemed always moving on to our next important destination) we were frequently gifted with surprising glimpses of ruin fragments just laying, eternally still, in distant fields or on the sides of mountains.
+As we traveled through Turkey in our speedy bus (which seemed always to be moving on to our next important destination) we were frequently graced with surprising glimpses of ruin fragments just laying, eternally still, in distant fields or on the sides of mountains.
 One of my favorite images from the trip ("Cyprus & Ruin" above) was taken from the bus.

 The Mosques

-And I loved our visits to several mosques.
+I loved our visits to several mosques.
 We were able to go inside and experience several large mosques, and one small, local mosque.
-I was deeply impressed by their simple elegance and the vast, open roundness of space that seemed filled with the devotion of the ritual prayers.
+I was deeply impressed by their simple elegance and the sense of vastness and openness and roundness of space that was filled with the devotional energy of the ritual prayers that had been performed there five times each day.
 The mysterious beauty of the mosques' geometrical designs and the elegant calligraphic ornamentations consisting of the Prophet's words were especially attractive to me.
+I had a great longing to know what the words meant.
+When I got back home from the trip part of my Islamic studies involved the Qur'an and the Hadiths of the Prophet.

 The Landscapes

-Turkey has an amazing variety of landscapes: beautiful vast mountain ranges, deserts, the fascinating, strange rock formations of Cappadocia; cave dwellings, underground cities, elegant sprawling hot springs and mineral terraces.
+Turkey has an amazing variety of landscapes: beautiful vast mountain ranges, deserts, the fascinating, strange rock formations of Cappadocia; cave dwellings, underground cities, elegant sprawling hot springs with mineral terraces.
 We saw herds of sheep grazing on the sides of rough, dry mountains attended by shepherds dressed in woolen cloaks.
+And throughout the landscapes, I would often be reminded of the presence of human history in the form of ruin fragments.

 The Ezan

-Much of my photography, dating as far back as the 1960’s, had been influenced by all kinds of music including jazz and the contemporary compositions of Morton Feldman.
-Interestingly, on the trip to Turkey I experienced, repeatedly, a sound - though not exactly music - that was completely new to me, and hauntingly transformative.
+Much of my photography, dating as far back as the 1960’s, had been influenced by music including jazz, classical, and contemporary works such as those of Morton Feldman.
+Interestingly, on the trip to Turkey I experienced, repeatedly, a hauntingly beautiful sound - though not exactly music - that was completely new to me, and yet transformative in its expression of deep longing for the sacred.
 Many of the photographs you'll be seeing in Prayer Stones have been inspired by my experience of the Ezan, the Islamic Call to Prayer.

 Listen, if you can stand to.